neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 |Mainnet| 0x6B226a13F5FE3A5cC488084C08bB905533804720|

 :::info
-To be able to use an SPL token from a Solana account balance, it must be transferred to a Neon EVM account via the [NeonPass SDK](/docs/developing/integrate/neon_transfer_sdk).
+To be able to use an SPL token from a Solana account balance, it must be transferred to a Neon EVM account via [NeonPass](/docs/developing/integrate/neon_transfer).
 :::

 ## ERC-20 Factory Contract